v1rtu0z/ai-job-search-helper/README.md

-# **Job Fit AI Assistant**
+# **AI job search helper**

-The Job Fit AI Assistant is a Chrome extension designed to help you analyze job postings and tailor your resume and cover letters for a better fit.
+The AI job search helper is a Chrome extension designed to help you analyze job postings and tailor your resume and cover letters for a better fit.
 By leveraging a context menu, you can highlight a job posting on any webpage and instantly get a detailed analysis or generate customized application materials.

 ## **Features**